pictoune/AnkiLingoFlash/README.md

 - [Anki](https://apps.ankiweb.net/): For their excellent spaced repetition software.
 - [AnkiConnect](https://github.com/FooSoft/anki-connect): A powerful Anki plugin that allows external applications to communicate with Anki.
-- [AwesomeTTS](https://github.com/AwesomeTTS/awesometts-anki-addon): An add-on that provides text-to-speech capabilities for Anki, enhancing the learning experience.
+- [HyperTTS](https://github.com/Vocab-Apps/anki-hyper-tts): An add-on that provides text-to-speech capabilities for Anki, adding pronunciation guide.
-- [franc](https://github.com/wooorm/franc): For the language detection library that helps accurately identify the language of the selected text.
 - [OpenAI](https://openai.com/): For the ChatGPT API powering our flashcard generation.